onetribeyoyo/grails-validate-config/README.md

 Example
 -------

-See the sample app at https://github.com/onetribeyoyo/validate-config/tree/master/example .
+See the sample apps for various grails versions at https://github.com/onetribeyoyo/validate-config/tree/master/examples .